ArshveerSingh04/Netflix_sql_project/README.md

 ![](https://github.com/najirh/netflix_sql_project/blob/main/logo.png)

-## Overview
+## 📖 Overview

-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project presents a comprehensive analysis of the Netflix dataset using SQL.
+It aims to uncover insights into content distribution, release trends, genre popularity, and contributions of actors, directors, and countries.

+By solving multiple real-world analytical problems, the project highlights the practical application of SQL concepts such as aggregation, filtering, window functions, and string manipulation.
+It serves as a strong demonstration of data analysis and problem-solving skills using SQL.

 ## Objectives